Balu Ananda Chopade

-Balu Ananda Chopade is an academician, microbiologist, scientist who is currently serving as Vice-Chancellor of AKS University, Satna, Madhya Pradesh.
+Balu Ananda Chopade is an academician, microbiologist, and scientist who is currently serving as Vice-Chancellor of AKS University, Satna, Madhya Pradesh.
 Previously, he served as the Vice-Chancellor of Dr. Babasaheb Ambedkar Marathwada University, Sambhaji Nagar, Maharashtra for the term 2014-2019.
 He also served as the Director of Institute of Bioinformatics and Biotechnology (IBB), head, Department of Microbiology, over one decade at Savitribai Phule Pune University.

 Life and career

 He was born on 1 July 1956 in Karad, Maharashtra, India.
 He completed his bachelor's degree (B.Sc.) in Microbiology from Shivaji University, Kolhapur, master's degree (microbiology) from Savitribai Phule Pune University, Pune, and a PhD in Microbiology from the Department of Microbiology, Queens Medical Center, University of Nottingham, England.
-Upon his return to India, he joined S. P. Pune University as a professor of microbiology.
+Government of USA awarded him the most prestigious Fogarty International research award (1994-1996) of National Institute of Health (NIH) for research on genetic engineering at University of Illinois, Chicago and subsequently returned to India and rejoined S.P Pune University and became Director of Institute of Biotechnology and Bioinformatics (IBB).
 His contributions are centered on the Acinetobacter group of microorganisms in the field of Plasmid DNA transfer, agriculture, medicine and nanotechnology.
 He is known for his contributions in demonstrating the Pra gene homolog of the Ras oncogene in Pseudomonas aeruginosa.
 His research supported new methods of gene transfer through the outer membrane vesicle of Acinetobacter baylyi.
 Research by him also helped establish Acinetobacter as plant growth-promoting rhizobacteria (PGPR) and a model system for nanotechnology among microorganisms.